Taking ZEJULA (niraparib)

 If you miss a dose or vomit after taking a dose of ZEJULA, take the next dose at your regularly scheduled time.
 Do not take an extra dose

-Purse icon
+RX icon

 Thermometer icon

-ZEJULA (niraparib) pill bottle
+ZEJULA (niraparib) tablet bottles

 Before taking ZEJULA, tell your doctor about all of your medical conditions.
 Your doctor can determine the appropriate starting dose for you.